EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 # 3.0 LPID Issuance Process

 The LPID issuance process is implemented by PID providers according to national law.
-The process may differ between member stated but some verifications must be implemented across all PID Providers.
+The process may differ between member states but some verifications must be implemented in an LPID issuance process across all PID Providers.
 These verifications include:

 1. **Authentication:** The natural person requesting a LPID on behalf of a legal person must ne authenticated using LoA High.